BryantLuffy/ProgCAE/README.md

 Data Acquisition:
 -----
-To replicate our study, you can download multiple omics datasets for various types of cancer from the link provided below.
+To replicate our study, you can download multI-omics datasets for various types of cancer from the link provided below.

 | Cancer | Link |
 | :------: | :------ |